nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(text.charCodeAt(1));    // 57271
 ```

 In this example, a single Unicode character is represented using surrogate pairs, and as such, the JavaScript string operations treat the string as having two 16-bit characters.
+That means:

+* `length` is 2
-That means `length` is 2, a regular expression trying to match a single character fails, and `charAt()` is unable to return a valid character string.
+* a regular expression trying to match a single character fails
+* `charAt()` is unable to return a valid character string

 The `charCodeAt()` method returns the appropriate 16-bit number for each code unit, but that is the closest you could get to the real value in ECMAScript 5.

 ECMAScript 6 enforces encoding of strings in UTF-16.
 Standardizing on this character encoding means that the language can now support functionality designed to work specifically with surrogate pairs.